 We pride ourselves on the work we do to consider the environmental and social impact that we have beyond that of a publisher.
 As part of our commitment to creating and maintaining a truly ethical supply chain, our work is focused on four key areas: materials, environment, safety, and sustainable supply chains.
-We are taking positive action towards a sustainable future to help us to reach our 2020 goals and beyond.
+We are taking positive action towards a sustainable future to help us to reach our goals.

 We are committed to the ethical sourcing of materials throughout all of our supply chain and actively prevent deforestation through the responsible sourcing of paper and board used in our products, and are steadily working to reduce our use of plastic.

-- In 2019, 87% of our paper was Forest Stewardship Council® (FSC) certified and we are on track to reach our 2020 goal of 100% FSC.
-We believe FSC is the gold standard in certification schemes promoting responsible forest management and protecting the rights of indigenous populations.
+- In 2019, 87% of our paper was Forest Stewardship Council® (FSC) certified and we are on track to reach our 100% FSC goal by the end of 2020.
+We believe FSC is the gold standard in certification schemes promoting responsible forest management, promoting biodiversity, and protecting the rights of indigenous populations.

 - We do not use any illegal or unsustainable wood fibres in our products.